 - Preheat the oven to 350°F and spritz a 3 quart casserole with cooking spray.

-- Toss the fresh pineapple chunks with the juice of one lemon, 3 Tbsp brown sugar, 2 Tbsp all-purpose flour and 1/4 tsp ground ginger.
+- To make the Pineapple: In a medium bowl, toss the fresh pineapple chunks with the juice of one lemon, 3 Tbsp brown sugar, 2 Tbsp all-purpose flour and 1/4 tsp ground ginger.
 Pour into the dish.

-- Sift together the all-purpose flour, oats, brown sugar and granulated sugar for the topping.
+- To make the Topping: In a separate bowl, use a whisk to sift together the all-purpose flour, oats, brown sugar and granulated sugar for the topping.

-- Cut cubed butter into the dry ingredients until it resembles coarse crumbs.
+- Cut cubed butter into the dry ingredients until it resembles coarse crumbs using a pastry blender or a food processor.
 Mix-in the sweetened coconut and nuts by hand.
 Sprinkle on top of the pineapple.